altairwei/org.Taestivum.iwgsc.db/README.md

 # org.Taestivum.iwgsc.db

-This repo generates wheat OrgDb package to release page.
+This repo will generate wheat OrgDb package on release page.